dcreey/hapi-weather/README.md

 # Visualizing Chicago's Weather

-View and interact with the last 10 months of temperature data from Chicago, IL.
+View and interact with the first 11 months of temperature data from 2015 in Chicago, IL.

 * Backend = Node + Hapi
 * Frontend = Angularjs
 * Visualizations = d3.js

+To build solution run the following command lines:
+* npm install
+* bower install

+View the website:
+* npm start
+* navigate in browser to localhost:80

+Send all API calls to:
+* localhost:9000

 Full test suite with Mocha, Karma, and protractor.
 Run the following npm commands to test solution:
 * npm test (mocha + karma)